MathiasVersichele/osm-thematic/README.md

 osm-tmg
 =======

-Openstreetmap thematic map generator (a QGIS plugin used for generating thematic maps on the fly from osm data)
+Openstreetmap thematic map generator (a QGIS plugin used for generating thematic maps on the fly from OSM data)